 - To reduce the use of plastic, I can buy less food and household goods in plastic packaging.
 Instead of buying bottled water, I can install a reverse osmosis water filter.
 Instead of buying coffee to go in a disposable cup, I can buy a travel cup.
 There are so many options!

-- As for relatives feeling offended by the fact that I refuse to eat what they cook or by the fact that I don’t believe in their religion, there’s only one way out: become uncompromising.
+- As for relatives feeling offended by the fact that I refuse to eat what they cook or by the fact that I don’t believe in their religion, there’s only one way out: become uncompromising and set boundaries.
 Some older people mistakenly believe that they have more knowledge, hence they are always right.
 However, in the age of the Internet, younger generations are winning this race.
 Of course, it’s impossible to make older people believe that we have had more access to information, and we have more knowledge to make informed decisions, so the only way is to say about your choices loudly and persistently.
 A NO is a NO. They have to learn to respect other people’s choices when these choices do no harm to them and to the world.
 It’s time for them to stop being ignorant and finally educate themselves.
 Explaining my choices to people who are of a different opinion is not my job.
 As well as teaching people on social media how to live their life.
 If you lack self-confidence to do so, I recommend you to read How to Be More Confident and Succeed in Life.

 If you liked the message conveyed in this article, please share with friends to promote a proactive approach to life!